k1miyama/ffxiv-clean-stream/README.md

 1. Extract the complete release into one folder.
 2. Start FFXIV in DirectX 11 mode.
-3. Start MMOMinion and wait until its GUI is visible in the game.
+3. Load your overlay and wait until its UI is visible in the game (see **Overlay compatibility** above).
 4. Run `FfxivCleanStream.exe` at the same permission level as FFXIV.
 5. Leave **1280 × 720 (recommended)** and **30 FPS (recommended)** selected, then click
    **Start / Resume**.